John-Rood/VectorVault/docs/README.md

 ![alt text](https://images.squarespace-cdn.com/content/646ad2edeaaf682a9bbc36da/297fde6c-f5b4-4076-83bc-81dcfdbffebe/Vector+Vault+Header+5000.jpg)
 # Vector Vault

-Vector Vault is a cutting-edge, cloud-native and RAG-native vector database solution that revolutionizes the way developers integrate AI into their applications.
-Our platform seamlessly combines vector databases, similarity search, and AI model interactions into a single, easy-to-use service.
+Vector Vault is an AI development platform that combines a managed vector database with retrieval, chat, and flow orchestration.
+This guide focuses on the Python SDK and explains how to provision vaults, run RAG workloads, and integrate with multiple model providers.

 ## Table of Contents